scverse/scvi-tools/docs/user_guide/models/autozi.rst

 Inference Procedure
 ===================

-To learn the parameters, we employ variational inference with the following approximate posterior
+To learn the parameters, we employ variational inference (see :doc:`/user_guide/background/variational_inference`) with the following approximate posterior
 distribution:

 .. math::